 Our programs are offered to families who qualify for low or no cost.
 Program eligibility is based on risk factors and income level.
 More than 90 percent of enrolled families are living below the poverty line, which is $21,330 for a family of three (based on 2019 federal guidelines.)

 The Families First Institute is a family-focused initiative aimed at strengthening our most economically vulnerable families, as well as those in the community.

 The Institute offers several classes and workshops to our parents that focus on child development, parenting strategies, career and personal growth, and money management.
 Our goal is to lead to positive and enduring change for children and families and to reduce the effects of poverty through education, information, guidance, and support for these parents.

 Our FFI is committed to helping families obtain self-sufficiency, making a better life for themselves, and their families.

-Classes are also available in Spanish.
-Funding for the Families First Institute is provided by the Roberta Leventhal Sudakoff Foundation and the Mark & Carol Hyman Fund.
+Each Families First Institute class is free of charge to participants.
+Funding for the Families First Institute is provided by the Sarasota County Contracted Human Services and the Mark & Carol Hyman Fund.